 Knowledge of English

-All applicants are required to fulfil the English language requirement.
+All UK Skilled Worker Visa applicants have to fulfil the English language requirement.
 You will be exempt if you have already fulfilled this in a previous application.

 It is possible to fulfil the English Language Requirement in one of the following ways;

 - You are a national of a majority English speaking country.